jabyess/7x7/README.md

 ## Rules
 Every turn, random squares appear in random locations.
 Select a square and move it to the desired location.
 If you can arrange 4 or more squares adjacently, they disappear.
 Bonus multiplier for removing >4 at a time.

-A square may only be moved if there's a clear path to the new location (but this doesn't work yet).
+A square may only be moved if there's a clear path to the new location.

+As you accumulate points, the difficulty level increases.

 ## Execution